Open-Technology-Foundation/symlink/README.md

-# symlink
+# Symlink Utility

-A Bash utility that manages executable files by creating symbolic links in `/usr/local/bin`, making them accessible system-wide via the command line.
+A robust Bash utility that manages executable files by creating symbolic links in `/usr/local/bin`, making them accessible system-wide via the command line.
+This tool is designed for system administrators who need to maintain collections of scripts and executables across multiple project directories.

 ## Primary Use Case: The `.symlink` File System